vmware-tanzu/secrets-manager/docs/_pages/0110-configuration.md

 **VSecM Sidecar** also uses this configuration; however, unlike **VSecM Safe**, it is not dynamic.
-While you can dynamically configure this at runtime for **VSecM Safe** without having to restart **VSecM Safe**, for **VSecM Sidecar** you’ll have to restart the **workload**’s pod for any changes to take effect.
+While you can dynamically configure this at runtime for **VSecM Safe** without having to restart **VSecM Safe**, for **VSecM Sidecar** you'll have to restart the **workload**'s pod for any changes to take effect.

 `0`: logs are off, `7`: highest verbosity. default: `3`